-It's worth considering that the human societies crimes judged the most acutely harmful murder and rape - are not included among the agreed upon Hudud crimes.
-Perhaps the Hudud are not the most grievous necessarily crimes in terms of the toll they take or society. their victims on Fornication and Hudud-level theft are offenses almost by definition done in private, as intoxication could be as well.
+It's worth considering that the crimes human societies have judged the most acutely harmful-murder and rape-are not included among the agreed upon hudud crimes.
+Perhaps the hudud are not necessarily the most grievous crimes in terms of the toll they take on their victims or society.
+Fornication and hudud-level theft are offenses almost by definition done in private, as intoxication could be as well.
 They are done out of the sight of all but God.
 Perhaps these stringent laws, which God's mercy has made almost impossible to apply, exist primarily to remind people of the enormity of the sins that they usually get away with.